junxit/us-congress-code/title-10/chapter-4/sec-139a.md

 ### Amendments

+2017—Subsec. (d)(9).
+Pub.
+L. 115–91 added par.
+(9).
 2013—Subsec. (d)(4).
 Pub.
 L. 112–239, which directed amendment of par.
 (4) by inserting a period at end, was not executed to reflect the probable intent of Congress and the prior amendment by Pub.
 L. 111–383, § 1075(b)(5).
 See 2011 Amendment note below.
 2011—Pub.
 L. 111–383, § 901(f), renumbered section 139c of this title as this section.
 Subsec. (d)(4).
 Pub.
 L. 111–383, § 1075(b)(5), which directed amendment of section 139c of this title by inserting a period at the end of subsec. (d)(4), was executed to this section, to reflect the probable intent of Congress and the renumbering of section 139c of this title as this section by Pub.
 L. 111–383, § 901(f).
 See above.

 ### Effective Date of 2011 Amendment